 To complete the project, JSa called in an army of young interior designers and emerging artists, who transformed each room into a singular place to stay in the capital city—one that combines chic accommodations with a total immersion in a city's booming design scene.

-A pool is still the focal point of the courtyard, but its modernized, streamlined design makes a dramatic statement.
+Originally dating to the 1970s, Hotel Carlota was revamped by JSa Arquitectura and completed in 2015.
+As part of the renovation, a pool became the focal point of the courtyard, and its modernized, streamlined design makes a dramatic statement.

 Little remains of the former hotel except for the motel-style exterior corridors, which combine a concrete-brick lattice and plywood details.